Currently One PhD position

 The candidate must have an education in a biological field preferably in microbiology, a physics related education with some exposure to biology is also fine.
 He/she is expected to provide experimental expertise and a final year project in a interdisciplinary field.
 Experience in instrumental programming is a plus.
 He/she is highly motivated, independent, a ‘team payer’ and has a strong background in interdisciplinary experimental techniques.
 Excellent verbal, written, and listening skills including demonstrated ability to work well with other people as part of a scientific collaboration and excellent organisational and administrative skills are required.

 Applications should include a cover letter with a statement of motivation, a curriculum vitae with a list of publications and the names and contact information of at least three referees.
+Non-European applicants must provide funds individually to cover part of the University fees.
 Applications/enquiries should be sent to Martin Hegner

 If you are interested, please send your CV, application letter and the name of three referees to: